metroid-maniac/SCFW/README.md

 For Neo Geo Pocket / Color, you need to download your preferred NGPGBA fork/binary and rename it to:
 - ngp.gba

+For Home Video Computer Advance, builds require additional work - but after doing so you can rename the binary to:
+- hvca.gba
+    * The base.bin file of hvca requires gbafix and an addiontal step:
+        * Like retail games, this emulator tries to increase the ROM speed which supercard is not compatible with, I just disabled that - Metroid Maniac

 Once you have those files, transfer these to the scfw folder.
-You should find the ff. files within the scfw folder:
+You should find the ff. within the scfw folder:
 - gb.gba
 - gbc.gba
 - kernel.gba